Corruption in the Czech Republic

 Corruption in the Czech Republic is considered to be widespread by a majority of the Czech public, according to Transparency International’s Global Corruption Barometer 2013.

-Corruption scandals and lax oversight drag Czechia down in the global ranking in 2025.
-“The government of Prime Minister Petr Fiala cannot claim any significant success in fighting corruption.
-The passage of anti-corruption laws is frequently delayed or obstructed by members of the governing coalition,” said Ondřej Kopečný, head of TI Czechia.
+Transparency International's 2025 Corruption Perceptions Index scored the Czech Republic at 59 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, the Czech Republic ranked 39th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).

-Transparency International's 2024 Corruption Perceptions Index scored the Czech Republic at 56 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, the Czech Republic ranked 46th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+The 2025 score, issued in February 2026, is an improvement over the Czech Republic's 2024 score of 56.
+However, Ondřej Kopečný, head of TI Czechia, the Czech branch of Transparency International, said in November 2025 that “The government of Prime Minister Petr Fiala cannot claim any significant success in fighting corruption.
+The passage of anti-corruption laws is frequently delayed or obstructed by members of the governing coalition.”